BodenmillerGroup/steinbock/docs/cli/measurement.md

     steinbock measure distances borders

-The above commands will create symmetric object pixel distance matrices in CSV format (see [file types](../specs/file-types.md#object-distances), one file per image).
-The default destination directory is `object_dists`.
+The above commands will create symmetric object pixel distance matrices in CSV format (see [File types](../specs/file-types.md#object-distances), one file per image).
+The default destination directory is `object_distances`.

 !!! danger "Computational complexity"
     For `n` objects, the operations in this section require the computation and storage of `n choose 2` distances.

-    In particular, computing the pairwise Euclidean distances between cell borders is computationally expensive.
+    Computationally, calculating the pairwise Euclidean distances between cell borders is particularly expensive.

 ## Spatial object graphs